hackebrot/kivy-gallery/README.rst

 Overview Screen
 ~~~~~~~~~~~~~~~

-Slide to the left or right to browse the contents and tap on an item to view it.
+Slide to the left or right to browse the contents and tap on an item to display it on the stage.

 .. image:: https://raw.githubusercontent.com/hackebrot/kivy-gallery/master/screenshots/overview.png